 OFFspace is a not-for-profit, artist run curatorial cohort, a nomadic venture exploring genuine site-specificity, artists examining the relationship of place, history, and object.
-Our goal is to explore vital ideas and phenomena.
-Central to OFFSpace’s mission is its vision that art is an essential part of a vibrant, healthy society.
+Our goal is to explore vital ideas and phenomena, and central to OFFSpace’s mission is our belief that art is an essential part of a vibrant, healthy society.
 Art is not made, nor happening in a bubble, separate from current events for the enjoyment of a privileged few, but is a means of communication and engagement, not only reflecting, but informing, cultural, social and political conditions.

 Another essential aspect of our mission is connectivity: OFFspace positions itself as a place to encourage dialogue between the public and its artists.
 Along with exhibitions we invite researchers and specialists in various fields to participate in panel discussions, organize performances and happenings as well as classroom lectures.
 Shunning elitism, we’ve been presenting the work and ideas of emerging and established artists from around the world together, as a means of stimulating dialogue and providing an inclusive platform for diverse voices regardless of race, nationality, gender or identity preference.

 We at OFFspace further serve our public and the artists we work with by staging artists talks, participating in roundtables and lecturing at universities and colleges to inspire and mentor artists and aspiring curators.

 Who We Are:

 Emmanuelle is a curator and conceptual artist who marries sculpture and photography in exploring the ever-shifting concepts of identity and portraiture in a mutating world.
 Emmanuelle received her MFA from the San Francisco Art Institute and has exhibited her work throughout the U.S. She maintains an active dialog with European museum directors and curators and brings to OFFspace her background as a business analyst as well as her talent as a photographer.